 Despite the ongoing issues with the pandemic in 2021, there were interesting Squash stories that brought joy to fans across the globe.

-As the year went on Squash was in the headlines and talked about a lot on social media, however our personal favourites were ones that made a difference in a community angle:
+As the year went on Squash was in the headlines and talked about a lot on social media, however, our personal favourites were ones that made a difference from a community angle:

 Nicol named as GOAT

-Let’s forget the year started off interesting developments, notably in February with Nicol David (Malaysia) being named as the GOAT in a world games poll.
+Let’s forget the year started off with interesting developments, notably in February with Nicol David (Malaysia) being named the GOAT in a world games poll.

-The wonderful city of Birmingham hosted an outdoor Squash event to highlight the sport as a one year to go the 2022 Commonwealth Games.
+The wonderful city of Birmingham hosted an outdoor Squash event to highlight the sport as one year to go until the 2022 Commonwealth Games.